-Total-birth order. - Total-birth order refers to the sum of the live births and other terminations (including both spontaneous fetal deaths and induced terminations of pregnancy) that a woman has had including the event being recorded.
-For example, if a woman has previously given birth to two live babies and to one born dead, the next event to occur, whether a live birth or other termination, is counted as number four in total-birth order.
+Total-birth order-Total-birth order refers to the sum of the live births and other terminations (including both spontaneous fetal deaths and induced terminations of pregnancy) that a woman has had including the fetal death being recorded.
+For example, if a woman has previously given birth to two live babies and to one born dead, the next fetal death to occur is counted as number four in total-birth order.

-In the 1978 revision of the U.S. Standard Report of Fetal Death, total-birth order is calculated from four items on pregnancy history: Number of previous live births, now living; number of previous live births, now dead; number of other terminations before 20 weeks; and number of other terminations after 20 weeks.
+In the 1978 revision of the Stancard Report of Fetal Death, total-birth order is calculated from four items on pregnancy history: Number of previous live births, now living; number of previous live births, now dead, number of other terminations before 20 weeks; and number of other terminations after 20 weeks.

 All registration areas use the two standard items pertaining to the number of previous live births.
-Forty-one areas use the two standard items pertaining to the number of "other terminations."
-The remaining 14 areas do not differentiate other terminations by gestational age.
-Totalbirth order for all areas is calculated from the sum of available information.
-Thus, information on total-birth order may not be completely comparable among the registration areas.
+Thirty areas use the two standard items pertaining to the number of "other terminations" before and after 20 weeks gestation; 4 report "other terminations" of 20 weeks or more, 14 do not differentiate "other terminations" by gestational age; 6 areas use other criteria for differentiating spontaneous and induced terminations, and 1 area reports "other terminations" before and after 16 weeks gestation.
+Total-birth order for all areas is calculated from the sum of available information Thus, information on total-birth order may not be completely comparable among the registration areas

-Marital status.-Table 3-4 shows fetal deaths and fetal-death ratios by mother's marital status.
-Excluded from this table are 12 States and New York City that did not report mother's marital status on the fetal death report in 1980 as shown in table A. Because live births comprise the denominator of the ratio, mental status must also be reported for mothers of live births.
+Marital status-Table 3-4 shows fetal deaths and fetaldeath ratios by mother's marital status.
+States excluded from this table are as follows California, Connecticut, Maryland, Michigan, Montana, New York (including New York City), Ohio.
+Texas, and Vermont Because live births comprise the denominator of the ratio, marital status must also be reported for mothers of live births.
 Starting in 1980, marital status of the mother of the live birth was inferred for States that did not report it on the birth certificate.

 There are no quantitative data on the characteristics of unmarried women who may misreport their marital status or who fail to register fetal deaths.
-Underreporting may
+Underreporting may be greater for the unmarried group than for the married group.